JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_04.md

 Faced with this very flat vision of the human being, faced with a vision that promotes the digitization of all aspects of our lives, we have the valuable contribution of _The Urantia Book_:

 > To say that mind “emerged” from matter explains nothing.
 If the universe were merely a mechanism and mind were unapart from matter, we would never have two differing interpretations of any observed phenomenon.
 The concepts of truth, beauty, and goodness are not inherent in either physics or chemistry.
-A machine cannot *know,* much less know truth, hunger for righteousness, and cherish goodness. ([UB 195:6.11](/en/The_Urantia_Book/195#p6_11))
+A machine cannot *know,* much less know truth, hunger for righteousness, and cherish goodness. (<a id="a83_401"></a>[UB 195:6.11](/en/The_Urantia_Book/195#p6_11))

 _The Urantia Book_ speaks to us clearly that we possess an extraordinary mind, with capacities that escape the coarse materialism into which they want to plunge us.
 Let's think, for example, of art and its potential to elevate our everyday mind to higher levels of abstraction:

 > Art proves that man is not mechanistic, but it does not prove that he is spiritually immortal.
 Art is mortal morontia, the intervening field between man, the material, and man, the spiritual.
-Poetry is an effort to escape from material realities to spiritual values. ([UB 195:7.15](/en/The_Urantia_Book/195#p7_15))
+Poetry is an effort to escape from material realities to spiritual values. (<a id="a87_270"></a>[UB 195:7.15](/en/The_Urantia_Book/195#p7_15))

 Furthermore, _The Urantia Book_ is very blunt:

 > No matter what the apparent conflict between materialism and the teachings of Jesus may be, you can rest assured that, in the ages to come, the teachings of the Master will fully triumph.
-In reality, true religion cannot become involved in any controversy with science; it is in no way concerned with material things. ([UB 195:6.2](/en/The_Urantia_Book/195#p6_2))
+In reality, true religion cannot become involved in any controversy with science; it is in no way concerned with material things. (<a id="a91_321"></a>[UB 195:6.2](/en/The_Urantia_Book/195#p6_2))

 Consequently, the readers of _The Urantia Book_ go against the current of what the world promotes.
 The blue book invites us to do something with enormous benefits, which links us to the great source.
 A personal and non-transferable search, an endless adventure.